Robin van der Vleuten

 }

-Now when you go to admin/config/content/wysiwyg/profile/filtered_html/edit and select the option Define CSS under Editor CSS.
-You can fill in the stylesheet's uri below.
-Now you can see your stylesheet's styles on every textarea that uses filtered_html.
+Now go to admin/config/content/wysiwyg/profile/filtered_html/edit and select Define CSS under Editor CSS.
+Add the stylesheet URI there, and CKEditor will show your theme styles on every textarea that uses filtered_html.